frontend-from-0/html-css-exercises-02-12-22/README.md

 Submit your work by creating a feature branch and a pull request.

 1. Pricing page Exercise
-The exercise goal is to recreat this page https://getbootstrap.com/docs/4.0/examples/pricing/ using flexbox
+The exercise goal is to recreate this page https://getbootstrap.com/docs/4.0/examples/pricing/ using flexbox